mapcode-foundation/mapcode-ada/README.md

-Default selection leads to encode with Shortest => True, while `all` leads to encode with Shortest => False, and 'local' leads to encode with Shortest => True and Shortest => True and to display the first entry of the returnd array.
+Default selection leads to encode with Shortest => True, while `all` leads to encode with Shortest => False, and 'local' leads to encode with Shortest => True and Shortest => True and to display the first entry of the returned array.

 Examples: